 In addition to the direct effects your loved one could face in a negligent nursing home, there’s also the cost.
-According to the National Center on Elder Abuse (NCEA), the direct medical costs associated with nursing home injuries add $5.3 billion to the nation’s annual health expenditures, which includes $2.8 billion per year in Medicare hospitals costs.
+According to the National Center on Elder Abuse (NCEA), the direct medical costs associated with long-term care facility injuries add $5.3 billion to the nation’s annual health expenditures, which includes $2.8 billion per year in Medicare hospitals costs.
 Additionally, financial abuse costs seniors over $2.6 billion annually.

 What You Can Do to Protect Your Loved One in Maryland

-It’s estimated that 93% of elder abuse cases, in and out of nursing homes, go unreported every year.
+It’s estimated that 93% of elder abuse cases, in and out of facilities, go unreported every year.
 If you have a family member living in a long-term care facility, it’s important to keep in touch with them as often as possible.
-Even if they’re unwilling to come forward as a victim of abuse, you may be able to recognize something isn’t right and prevent a disaster.
+Even if they’re unwilling to come forward as a victim of abuse, you may be able to recognize something isn’t right and prevent further harm.

 After you’ve filed a complaint, you’ll want to get in touch with a Rockville nursing home abuse attorney.
 While you’re focusing on removing your family member from their current situation, we can begin conducting our own investigation to determine what’s been going on.
 After your loved one is safe and has begun recovering, we’ll work to help you understand the legal process and what your role will be in ensuring your loved one has the compensation they need to recover.

 Relying on a nursing home to care for your grandparent, parent, or other relative can be difficult, but learning they’ve been abused or neglected is crushing.
-That’s why our Rockville nursing home abuse lawyers are dedicated to helping victims recover from abuse and working to ensure negligent facilities address issues and refrain from harming others.
+That’s why our Rockville nursing home abuse lawyers are dedicated to helping victims recover from abuse.
+We work diligently to ensure negligent facilities address issues and prevent the harm of others.